Generic name: hydrocortisone and lidocaine (topical/rectal) (HYE droe KOR ti sone and LYE doe kane TOP ik al)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-An overdose of hydrocortisone and lidocaine is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+An overdose of Ana-Lex is not expected to produce life threatening symptoms.
+Long term use of high doses can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using Ana-Lex (hydrocortisone and lidocaine topical)/rectal?
+What should I avoid while using hydrocortisone and lidocaine?

 Avoid getting this medication in your eyes, mouth, and nose, or on your lips.
 If this does happen, rinse with water.